Uberspace/lab/source/guide_bitwarden.rst

 Installation
 ============

-Install Bitwarden_rs
+Install Vaultwarden
 --------------------

 Clone the repository into your home directory.
-It will create the directory ``~/bitwarden_rs`` automatically.
+It will create the directory ``~/vaultwarden`` automatically.

-.. warning :: At the moment (current date: 24.07.2020) there is an unofficial patch of some dependencies that have not yet made it into all the official repositories.
+.. warning :: At the moment (current date: 12.05.2021) there is an unofficial patch of some dependencies that have not yet made it into all the official repositories.
 You can find the discussion about it `on GitHub <https://github.com/Uberspace/lab/issues/708>`_.
-Therefore you have to use a special branch to install bitwarden_rs currently.
+Therefore you have to use the special branch `async`_ to install vaultwarden currently.
 Make sure to check back and update your installation, once all dependencies have been updated.

 .. code-block:: console

- [isabell@stardust ~]$ git clone https://github.com/dani-garcia/bitwarden_rs.git
+ [isabell@stardust ~]$ git clone https://github.com/dani-garcia/vaultwarden.git
- [isabell@stardust ~]$ cd bitwarden_rs
+ [isabell@stardust ~]$ cd vaultwarden
- [isabell@stardust bitwarden_rs]$ git checkout origin/async
+ [isabell@stardust vaultwarden]$ git checkout origin/async
- [isabell@stardust bitwarden_rs]$
+ [isabell@stardust vaultwarden]$

-In order to build bitwarden_rs  successfully you'll need to set an environment variable pointing to the sqlite3 header files:
+In order to build vaultwarden successfully you'll need to set an environment variable pointing to the sqlite3 header files:

 .. code-block:: console